PROJECTState and Local Backgrounders

 What do state and local governments spend money on?

 State and local governments spend most of their resources on education and health care programs.
-In 2020, about one-third of state and local spending went toward combined elementary and secondary education (21 percent) and higher education (9 percent).3 Another 23 percent of expenditures went toward public welfare in 2020.
+In 2021, about one-third of state and local spending went toward combined elementary and secondary education (21 percent) and higher education (8 percent).3 Another 23 percent of expenditures went toward public welfare in 2021.
 Census counts spending on means-tested programs, such as Medicaid, Temporary Assistance for Needy Families, and Supplemental Security Income as public welfare expenditures.4 Spending on health and hospitals was another 10 percent of state and local direct expenditures.

 Medicaid constitutes a large and growing portion of state spending.
 However, Census does not separate Medicaid spending into its own category.
-Instead, most Medicaid spending is accounted for under the public welfare category with some spending counted as hospital expenditures.5
+Instead, most Medicaid spending is accounted for under the public welfare category with some spending counted as hospital expenditures.5 The National Association of State Budget Officers (NASBO) estimates that Medicaid accounted for nearly 27 percent of total state spending in fiscal year 2021—up from 20 percent in 2008.
+Both of these totals also include the federal share of Medicaid spending.6

-Highway and road spending was another 6 percent of state and local direct general expenditures in 2020.
+Highway and road spending was another 6 percent of state and local direct general expenditures in 2021.

-Looking at criminal justice expenditures individually, police spending was 4 percent, corrections spending was 2.5 percent, and court spending was 1.5 percent.
+Looking at criminal justice expenditures individually, police spending was 4 percent, corrections spending was 2 percent, and court spending was 1 percent.

-Housing and community development expenditures accounted for roughly another 2 percent of state and local direct general expenditures.
+Housing and community development expenditures accounted for roughly 2 percent of state and local direct general expenditures.

-Most of the remaining 22 percent of state and local direct expenditures in 2020 went toward these programs:
+Most of the remaining 23 percent of state and local direct expenditures in 2021 went toward these programs:

 • financial administration and central staff services (4 percent)

-• interest on debt (4 percent)
+• interest on debt (3 percent)

-• fire protection (3 percent)
+• fire protection (2 percent)

-• sewerage (3 percent)
+• sewerage (2 percent)

-• parks and recreation (2 percent)
+• parks and recreation (1 percent)

-• air transportation (2 percent)
+• air transportation (1 percent)

-• solid waste management (2 percent)
+• solid waste management (1 percent)

-• natural resources services (1 percent)
+• natural resources (1 percent)

 The rest was mostly miscellaneous expenses not elsewhere classified by Census.